-Kirby Pacheco, Director of Maskat for the past several years, was the 2010 President of the Texas Shrine Directors’ Association.
-We have not had a president from Maskat since 1990.
+Kirby Pacheco, a past Director of Maskat, was the 2010 President of the Texas Shrine Directors’ Association.
+We had not had a president from Maskat since 1990.
 The Shrine Directors’ Association, the national association for Directors’ Units, was hosted in San Antonio, Texas, in 2012 for the first time ever.
 This gave Texas Shriners the opportunity to “shine” nationally.

 The Maskat Shrine Directors Unit’s history dates back to 1921.
 For many, the Directors Unit is the first unit that a new member is associated with.
 This is simply because the Directors Unit has the responsibility of “Welcoming” the new member.
 For many years, this “Welcome” was a members only initiation known as the “Hot Sands”.
 We were quite good at this as evidenced by the number of competition trophies that adorn the unit walls.

 In the early 1990’s, the Imperial Divan, which is the governing body of all Shrine activities in North America voiced their discomfort and dislike of the “Hot Sands” and requested that all Shrine Centers look at other ways to “welcome” a new member.
 The Divan of Maskat immediately complied, stopping this type of initiation completely and, for several years, nothing was developed to replace it.